Who makes use of our services?

 - Assist students with disabilities with acquiring accommodation on campus.

 - Scanning study materials in print, editing and transcribing it to Braille.

 - Visually impaired students are provided with specialised software like Zoom Text and Jaws.

-The Vaal Triangle Campus has a specialist computer room at the library, which is accessible and has state-of-the-art equipment.
+The Vanderbijlpark Campus has a specialist computer room at the library, which is accessible and has state-of-the-art equipment.
 Our computer room is open to all students with disabilities who use assistive technology such as screen readers, magnifiers, voice recognition, Braille displays, loop systems, and various other portable devices.